HPV vaccine: Economics

 As of 2013, vaccinating girls and young women was estimated to be cost-effective in the low and middle-income countries, especially in places without organized programs for screening cervical cancer.
 When the cost of the vaccine itself, or the cost of administering it to individuals, were higher, or if cervical cancer screening were readily available, then vaccination was less likely to be cost-effective.

-From a public health point of view, vaccinating men as well as women decreases the virus pool within the population, but it is only cost-effective to vaccinate men when the uptake in the female population is extremely low.
-In the United States, the cost per quality-adjusted life year is greater than US$100,000 for vaccinating the male population, compared to less than US$50,000 for vaccinating the female population.
-This assumes a 75% vaccination rate.
+From a public health point of view, vaccinating men as well as women (GNV, or Gender Neutral Vaccination) decreases the virus pool within the population.
+Whether this is cost-effective depends on a number of assumptions: (a) cost of the vaccine, (b) assumed duration of immunity, (c) whether diseases other than cervical cancer are considered, and (d) the assumed discount rate, for the cost of a vaccine is current but the cost of disease avoided is in the far future.
+A literature review in 2025 looked at studies of this questions.
+A majority of the studies concluded GNV was cost-effective, except perhaps in countries such as Great Britain and New Zealand that had very high female coverage.

 In 2013, the two companies that sell the most common vaccines announced a price cut to less than US$5 per dose to poor countries, as opposed to US$130 per dose in the US.